Snettisham Lease Extensions: Q and A’s

-• My and my husband know that others in the same building previously had a lease extension, and the landlord seemed reasonable.
-Therefore is seems worth taking risk of not having formal valuation and base the initial offer on on the premiums paid by others .
+• We know that others in the same building previously had a lease extension, and the landlord was reasonable.
+Therefore is seems worth taking risk of avoiding a formal survey and calculate the initial offer on previous prices .
 This would save on double valuation fees.
-Is this advisable?
+Would you suggest this course of action?

 • Other Topics